Cybersecurity researchers have identified a new malware campaign that uses Google Sheets as a command-and-control (C2) channel.

 “The combination of sophisticated and clever techniques with rudimentary methods creates a challenge in accurately gauging the threat actor’s capabilities and definitively determining the ultimate goals of this campaign.”

-This development coincides with Netskope Threat Labs’ discovery of an updated version of the Latrodectus malware (version 1.4), which now features a new command-and-control (C2) endpoint and introduces two additional backdoor commands.
+This development coincides with Netskope Threat Labs’ discovery of an updated version of the Latrodectus malware (version 1.4).
+It now features a new command-and-control (C2) endpoint.
+And it introduces two additional backdoor commands.
 These commands enable the malware to download shellcode from a designated server and retrieve arbitrary files from a remote location.

 “Latrodectus has been evolving rapidly, incorporating new features into its payload,” said security researcher Leandro Fróes.
 “Understanding these updates allows defenders to properly configure automated defenses and use the information for proactively hunting new variants.”